In Defence

 In Defence is a four-part British television legal drama series, created and partially written by Mike Cullen, that first broadcast on ITV on 26 June 2000.
-The series stars Ross Kemp and Sophie Okonedo, and follows Sam Lucas (Kemp), a lawyer and legal detective, who takes it upon himself to investigate cases where the police have failed to uncover enough evidence to secure a conviction.
+The series stars Ross Kemp and Sophie Okonedo, and follows Sam Lucas (Kemp), a lawyer and legal detective, who leaves his job at the CPS after exposing a police cover-up to work alongside his former lover, Bernie Kramer (Okonedo) at a private law firm.

 The series was co-written by Maxwell Young and Abigail Fray, and was initially billed as a "star-vehicle" for Kemp, as part of a "golden handcuffs" deal to lure Kemp away from the BBC.
 The series broadcast weekly until 17 July 2000.

-The first episode drew in just more than seven million viewers, although by the end of this series, figures had dropped to just 4.9 million.
-Poor ratings led to the series being axed by ITV, which in turn led to discussions regarding Kemp's contract with the broadcaster.
-However, following the success of Without Motive, a fellow ITV stablemate which Kemp filmed concurrently alongside In Defence, his contract was renewed, with a second series of Without Motive commissioned.
-The series has yet to be released on DVD, but is available on Tubi as of 2025.

 Production

 In Defence was co-produced by Helen Gregory and Louise Mutter through Granada Television, and was one of a number of projects commissioned by the broadcaster as "star vehicles" for Ross Kemp.
-Each of the four episodes in the series begins by outlining details of a specific crime committed, before Lucas attempts to gather further evidence and bring the perpetrator to justice.

 Despite rumours that a second series was in the pipeline, no further episodes were produced, and in November 2000, the series was axed by ITV's then head-of-drama, Nick Elliott.
 A behind-the-scenes documentary, Best Defence, directed by filmmaker Peter Markham, was broadcast alongside the series, detailing the journey from commission to production, as well as interviews with the cast and behind the scenes footage from the set.

+Broadcast

+The first episode drew in just more than seven million viewers, although by the end of this series, figures had dropped to just 4.9 million.
+Poor ratings led to the series being axed by ITV, which in turn led to discussions regarding Kemp's contract with the broadcaster.

+However, following the success of Without Motive, a fellow ITV stablemate which Kemp filmed concurrently alongside In Defence, his contract was renewed, with a second series of Without Motive commissioned.

+The series has yet to be released on DVD, but was made available on streaming sites such as Prime Video, Britbox and Tubi in the US as of 2025.